gutoPsilva/Authask/nest-authask-api/README.md

 ### Create Task

-In order to create a task, access the endpoint `/tasks` with a POST method, the client should provide the following object:
+In order to create a task, access the endpoint `/tasks` with a POST method an object containing the new task properties will be returned, and the client should provide the following object:

 ```json
 {